rafaeldevmob/rafaelpereirafront/README.md

 <p>I'm a technology enthusiast with a passionate focus on the Android mobile platform and the groundbreaking No-Code approach. <br>
 I believe technology has the power to transform lives, and I'm dedicated to making a difference through my work.</p>

-## Feel free to reach out if you'd like to collaborate.

 <br>